 Section 3: How to cut straight with the reciprocating saw?

-Always bear in mind that cutting could come in any form, either in a horizontal or vertical position.
-It implies that you must know about handling such jobs when you have them at hand.
+Always remember that cutting can come in any form, either horizontal or vertical.
+It implies that you must know about handling such jobs when you have them.

 To make a straight horizontal cut with a reciprocating saw, you need to keep some rules handy: